Bacons-1890-london-majesty-maps.jpg

 Nearly fifty years on, Salò still resists assimilation.
 It cannot be comfortably classified as erotic, nor dismissed as mere shock cinema.
 Instead, it confronts its audience with a question that remains urgent: is decadence the domain of the marginal perverse, or does it reside at the heart of society itself, in the institutions that normalize cruelty under the guise of order?
 Watching Salò is an ordeal, but one Pasolini insists we cannot look away from – because what it depicts, however stylized, is never wholly past.

-1 December 2025: Ryū Murakami’s Tokyo Decadence (1992)
+Ryū Murakami’s Tokyo Decadence (1992)

-Ryū Murakami’s Tokyo Decadence (1992) is a bleak, intense dive into the world of transactional sexuality, alienation, and desperation in the Tokyo of Japan’s economic bubble.
+Ryū Murakami’s Tokyo Decadence (1992) might seem, at first, to offer a more ‘indigenous’ form of decadence, as suggested by the interpretive title by which the film is known in English, rather than the Japanese original, Topāzu (トパーズ, topaz).
+But the director’s bleak, intense exploration of sexuality, alienation, and desperation in the Tokyo of Japan’s economic bubble has the transactional, capitalist feel of Western society.
 The film follows Ai (Miho Nikaido), a fragile but determined young woman working as an S&M escort, whose encounters with clients become ritualized spectacles of humiliation, submission, and psychological unravelling.
 Unlike cinematic treatments of decadence that frame transgression as aesthetic excess or eroticized fantasy, Tokyo Decadence treats fetish and violence less as spectacle and more as symptoms of cultural disintegration.
 Ai’s sessions – bondage, injections, role-playing humiliation – are not erotic celebrations but mechanical repetitions, hollow performances offered for sale, emphasizing endurance over pleasure.
 Early in the film, Ai visits a fortune teller who urges her to adopt three conditions – among them wearing a pink topaz ring – that become symbolic in her life.
 When she loses the ring and risks everything to try to retrieve it, the quest becomes a powerful metaphor for her search for identity and transcendence amid degradation

 Tokyo Decadence is a confronting, sombre work – neither erotic fantasy nor clean moral lesson – but a slow, steady dissolution of hope, dignity, and identity.
 It is not a film for comfort.
 Rather, it is a film-of-exposure: of shame, longing, and the damage wrought when love becomes unsellable.